who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Geographical factors

-But if the owner doesn't influence the price what does?
+But if the owner doesn't influence the price, what does?
 Why are prices different?
 You can get an intuition for this by looking at the smoothed rent map.
 Clearly, the parts near the lake are more red.
 Our next linear regression therefore analyses the dependence of the price on the distance to the port of